 Christmas is coming, so check out the Christmas markets and nativity scenes that will be all over town at this time of year.

-- Drap-Art is an annual creative festival dedicated to recycling.
-It's typically held into early December and includes concerts, performances, workshops, and a Christmas market.
+- Drap-Art: This annual creative festival dedicated to recycling is typically held into early December and includes concerts, performances, workshops, and a Christmas market.

-- Fira de Santa Llúcia is a traditional Christmas market that has more than 300 stalls.
+- Fira de Santa Llúcia: This traditional Christmas market has more than 300 stalls.
 It's held on the Pla de la Seu through late December.
 This market is the perfect place to stock up on nativity scenes, poinsettia, and more.

-- The Fira de Sagrada Família is the famous cathedral's annual Christmas fair that has been held since the 1960s.
+- Fira de Sagrada Família: The famous cathedral's annual Christmas fair that has been held since the 1960s.
 More than 100 different stalls visit the market to sell their festive handicrafts.

-- Christmas Day (Nadal) and Boxing Day (Sant Esteve) are widely celebrated through Spain.
-The city hosts midnight Christmas mass and families gather together for elaborate feats and gift-giving.
+- Christmas Day (Nadal) and Boxing Day (Sant Esteve): Both are widely celebrated through Spain.
+Barcelona hosts midnight Christmas mass and families gather together for elaborate feats and gift-giving.

-- In Spain, New Year's Eve (December 31) is largely a holiday celebrated with family, but revelers will still take to the Plaça Catalunya to celebrate the incoming new year.
+- New Year's Eve: December 31 is largely a holiday celebrated with family, but revelers will still take to the Plaça Catalunya to celebrate the incoming new year.

 December Travel Tips

-- A visit to Barcelona isn't complete without seeing famous sites like the Sagrada Familia and the Picasso Museum, but you can skip these attractions by getting your tickets in advance online.
+- A visit to Barcelona isn't complete without seeing famous sites like the Sagrada Familia and the Picasso Museum, but you can skip lines for these attractions by getting your tickets in advance online.

 - Barcelona's airport is surprisingly convenient to the city.
 In just 25 minutes, you can be in the city center.
 Take the blue Aerobus, which costs just 5 Euro.

 - Restaurants in Spain serves meals on a schedule that is unusual to many visitors.
-Most serve lunch (what you likely think of as tapas) in the early afternoon.
+Most serve lunch (what most people likely think of as tapas) in the early afternoon.
 Dinner isn't eaten until much later, usually 9 or 10 p.m.